abagames/claude-one-button-game-creation/README.md

 # How to use

-By providing [set of files](./knowledge/) to Claude and starting a chat, game generation can be performed.
+By dropping [set of 5 files in the knowledge directory](./knowledge/) into the chat session of Claude and starting a chat, game generation can be performed.

-These files can also be given to [project knowledge](https://www.anthropic.com/news/projects) for use.
+These 5 files can also be given to [project knowledge](https://www.anthropic.com/news/projects) for use.

 # Examples of Built Games